arm-on/arm-on/README.md

 Please feel free to contact me if you have anything to discuss about `#universitylife`, `#natural_language_processing`, `#machine_learning`, and any related topic!
 My Email: malekzadeh@ieee.org

+Quote of the day: "He can who thinks he can, and he can't who thinks he can't.
+This is an inexorable, indisputable law." / Pablo Picasso